How Is Salvation Received?

 The Law was not contrary to the promises.
 This is often what various denominations have lapsed into believing, that somehow obedience to any law is contrary to faith.
 Here is Paul’s answer: “May it never be!”

-Law is unable to do what faith does – impart life.
+The law is unable to do what faith does—impart life.
 If it were possible for a law to justify people, God would have done it with the Old Law.
-Instead, the Law condemns people as sinners making it all the more important that we receive the promise gained by faith in Jesus.
+Instead, the Law condemns people as sinners, making it all the more important that we receive the promise gained by faith in Jesus.
 But before faith, it was necessary to show mankind their need for a savior.

-This then was the purpose of the Law, it was given to lead us to Christ so that we could be justified by faith.
-The Greek word, paidagogon (pedagogue, tutor, or schoolmaster) refers to a servant entrusted with the care of a boy from childhood to puberty.
-His duty was to keep the boy evil and balance his play with a focus on his studies.
+This, then, was the purpose of the Law; it was given to lead us to Christ so that we could be justified by faith.
+The Greek word paidagogon (pedagogue, tutor, or schoolmaster) refers to a servant entrusted with the care of a boy from childhood to puberty.
+His duty was to keep the boy from evil and balance his play with a focus on his studies.
 The Old Law was put in place until mankind matured enough.
 But now that we have arrived at the destination, we no longer need the guide.

 We receive the promise through faith in Christ (Galatians 3:26-29)